 Do we have to keep the commandments and laws given in the Old Testament (especially the laws of Deuteronomy)

 No, we do not need to keep all of the commandments found in the Old Testament.
-The vast majority of the commands found in Exodus, Leviticus, Numbers, and Deuteronomy deal with what is called the sacrificial system, the LAW or first covenant.
-In these books God gave commands and directions about who was qualified to be a priest, how the priests should dress, how the tabernacle should be built, what kinds of animal and grain offerings were required for different kinds of sins, how the sacrificial offerings were to be offered, and so forth.
-But after Jesus came and died, this sacrificial system, this list of commands or the LAW was replaced.
+The vast majority of the commands found in Exodus, Leviticus, Numbers, and Deuteronomy deal with the Jewish ceremonial ordinances.
+In these books God gave commands and directions about who was qualified to be a priest, how the priests should dress, how the tabernacle should be built, what kinds of animal and grain offerings were required to atone for different kinds of sins, how the sacrificial offerings were to be offered, and the order of worship.
+But after Jesus came and died and the ceremonial laws were abolished.
+The Ten Commandments remained, except for one commandment.

 “THIS IS THE COVENANT THAT I WILL MAKE WITH THEM AFTER THOSE DAYS,” SAYS THE LORD: “I WILL PUT MY LAWS UPON THEIR HEART, AND UPON THEIR MIND I WILL WRITE THEM,” He then says, “AND THEIR SINS AND THEIR LAWLESS DEEDS I WILL REMEMBER NO MORE.”
 Now where there is forgiveness of these things, there is no longer any offering for sin.
 (NASB) Hebrews 10:16-18

 However, the Ten Commandments are a different story.
 All of the Ten Commandments are repeated in the New Testament, except for the command to keep the Sabbath.